 Require no introduction; the Sydney Opera House is the most recognizable and well-known architectural wonder in probably the entire southern hemisphere, if not the world.
 Designed by the Danish architect, Jørn Utzon, the Sydney opera house gained worldwide acclaim for its modern and bold design since its completion in 1973.
 The opera house looks like a sailboat in the center of Sydney Harbor from afar.
 In fact, the structure is the focal point and could be seen from any angle of the city, from the air or the sea.
 So why not start your exploration of Sydney from here?

 I always wonder how the opera house would look up-close-and-personal.
 In fact, the building was very approachable as visitors are welcome to walk up to the platform and touch the white ceramic tiles that paved the roof of the entire opera house.
-For those who are not watching a show (that could be ballet, opera, concert, drama, play…), it is possible to see inside the performance halls joining a guided tour to learn more about the architectural facts and fascinating stories about the building.
-For more fun facts about this landmark, I shared something that you may not know in my earliest post.
+For those who are not watching a show (that could be ballet, opera, concert, drama, or play…), it is possible to see inside the performance halls by joining a guided tour to learn more about the architectural facts and fascinating stories about the building.
+For more fun facts about this landmark, I shared something that you may not know in my featured article.

 I recommend having drinks or even dinner at the Opera Bar.
-The place has a variety of choices from barbecue, seafood, to Asian-style fusion dishes at a reasonable price.
+The place has a variety of choices from barbecue and seafood, to Asian-style fusion dishes at a reasonable price.
 Diners could feel free to sit by the water-side sofa, enjoy and relax in between the two signature landmarks of the city, the Sydney opera house, and the Sydney Harbor Bridge.

 George Street and Sydney CBD